lneugebauer/nextcloud-cookbook/docs/contributing.md

 # Contributing

 Thanks for wanting to contribute source code to Nextcloud Cookbook Android client.
 That's great!

 Please always create an [issue](https://github.com/lneugebauer/nextcloud-cookbook/issues) before starting a change.
 This is very helpful to understand what kind of issue the pull request will solve and if your change will be accepted.

 ## Bugfix

 Please describe the type of bug you want to fix and provide feedback on how to reproduce the problem.
 I'll only accept bug fixes if I can reproduce the problem.

 ## Features/Improvements

 Not every feature is relevant to the majority of the users.
 It helps to have a discussion about a new feature before opening a pull request.

 ## Translations

-If you want to help translating the Nextcloud Cookbook Android client, I'm happy to accept pull requests!
+Thank you for your interest in translating Nextcloud Cookbook Android client!
+I appreciate your help in making our app accessible to a wider audience.

+### Weblate

+I have chosen to use Weblate as a platform for translations.
+Weblate provides an easy-to-use web-based interface that allows translators to collaborate and work on translations.

+To get started with translating the app on Weblate, simply [visit the translation page](https://hosted.weblate.org/engage/nextcloud-cookbook/) and select your preferred language.
+You can then start translating the app directly on the platform.

+There are two components: [App](https://hosted.weblate.org/projects/nextcloud-cookbook/app/) and [Fastlane](https://hosted.weblate.org/projects/nextcloud-cookbook/fastlane/).

+Fastlane is a collection of app store metadata that is used to submit the app to F-Droid and Play Store.

+App contains all strings used in the app.

+### XML

 Please fork the repository, make your changes to the XML files and submit a pull request.
 Remember to include information about what language it is.